 FILTER CASE STUDIES BY CATEGORYAll Education Lighting Design High End Residential Science and Research QODA Net Zero Independent Schools Hotels Commercial Community Sport and Leisure Conservation Residential Healthcare

-QODA has been appointed as part of the design team to transform and redevelop Gainsborough’s House in Sudbury, the childhood home of Thomas Gainsborough, one of the greatest artists in the history of British art.
-The project will see the renovation and redisplay of the historic house to interpret, entertain and inspire about the artist, his family, and social context.
-A new, landmark three-storey structure will replace an empty local authority building on a brownfield site next to the house.
-It will provide spaces for exhibitions, displays and education with four new galleries.
-It has currently secured £6.5 million from the Heritage Lottery Fund and private donors.
-A shortfall of £2 million needs to be secured within the next year to keep the project on target.
-If Gainsborough’s House can secure these funds, the building will open to the public in 2021.
+QODA was appointed as part of the design team to transform and redevelop Gainsborough’s House in Sudbury, the childhood home of Thomas Gainsborough (1727–88), one of the greatest artists in the history of British art.
+The project saw the renovation and redisplay of the historic house to interpret, entertain, and inspire new visitors to learn about the artist, his family, and social context.
+A new landmark three-storey structure replaced an empty local authority building on a brownfield site next to the house.
+It provides spaces for exhibitions, displays, and education with four new galleries: a showcase Gainsborough gallery, a landscape studio with panoramic views over Sudbury, a community gallery, and a temporary exhibition gallery/performance space.Read More